Scottish royal tapestry collection: George Strathauchin

 On 7 October 1584, the Master of Gray was made Keeper of the Wardrobe, including the tapestry, with all officers of the household commanded to reverence, acknowledge and obey him.
 George Strathauchin (d.
 1604), an embroiderer, was James's "tapiser" with annual salary of £40 and lodgings.
 In October 1589 Strathauchin packed up tapestries in chests to ship to Norway and Denmark with James VI when he went to meet his bride Anne of Denmark, and travelled with the king to furnish the royal lodgings.
 Strathauchin and the master of work William Schaw decorated St Giles Kirk with tapestry for the coronation of Anne of Denmark.
+He mending wall hangings and tapestries for the 1594 baptism.
 In September 1598 he was paid for transporting Anne of Denmark's beds and tapestry to Falkland Palace and hanging her bedchamber.

 In 1624, John Auchmoutie of Scoughall was Master of the King's Wardrobe in Scotland.
 He petitioned the king for better pay for the four tapestry keepers and workers in Scotland, and the replacement of the deceased Nicolas Elmar with Martin Leache.